-The 5G Challenge Selects Final Contestants for RAN Subsystem Interoperability Testing
+The 5G Challenge Announces Final Winners of the Preliminary Event – RAN Subsystem Interoperability Testing

 NTIA’s Institute for Telecommunication Sciences (ITS) is hosting the 5G Challenge in collaboration with the Department of Defense (DoD) to accelerate the adoption of open interfaces, interoperable components, and multi-vendor solutions.

 The 5G Challenge Preliminary Event: RAN Subsystem Interoperability comprises the first of two 5G Challenge competitions.
-In this first-year event, NTIA/ITS will award up to $3,000,000 to contestants who submit hardware and/or software solutions for one or more of these 5G network subsystems:
+In this first-year event, NTIA/ITS offered a $3,000,000 prize purse to contestants who successfully integrated hardware and/or software solutions for one or more of these 5G network subsystems:

 - Central Unit (CU)